Winter tyres and snow socks

 By Daljinder Nagra

-Snow socks are a useful alternative to winter tyres.
-Here we explain how they work and how to use them, and also reveal the best we’ve tested.
+Snow socks are a useful, cheaper alternative to winter tyres.
+Here we explain how snow socks work and when you can – and can't – use them

 Why buy snow socks for your car?

-Snow socks are not a substitute for winter tyres, but they can help you get home after an unexpected snowfall or get you moving off your driveway until you reach a gritted surface or a more major road that has been cleared.
+Snow socks can help you get home after an unexpected snowfall, or get you moving off your driveway until you reach a gritted surface or a more major road that has been cleared.
+However, they are not a substitute for winter tyres.

-The idea is that you keep them in your boot, then when you get stuck you simply slip them over your car's driven wheels and drive on.
-Once you're clear of the hazard you take them off again.
+The idea is, you keep your snowsocks in your boot, then when you get stuck you simply slip them over your car's driven wheels and drive on.
+Once you're clear of the hazard, you take them off again.

-A user-friendly substitute for snow chains, snow socks vary in price, but are typically available from around £30-£60 per pair – or around a quarter of the cost of a pair of winter tyres.
+Snow socks are a user-friendly substitute for snow chains and vary in price.
+They are typically available from roughly £50 per pair – or around a quarter of the cost of a pair of winter tyres.

-As long as you can fit your hand between the top of the tyre and the wheel arch, you should be able to fit a snow sock fairly easily.
-You'll need to move the car back and forwards slightly to get each sock fully over the tyre.
+- As long as you can fit your hand between the top of the tyre and the wheel arch, you should be able to fit a snow sock fairly easily.

 How do snow socks work?